HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 makes the next port that much easier.

-We currently have [a prototype Java port](https://github.com/DRMacIver/hypothesis4j) and are actively considering a port to C (which would in turn simplify the port to many other languages).
+We currently have [a prototype Java port](https://github.com/DRMacIver/hypothesis4j) and are actively considering a port to C (which would in turn simplify the port to many other languages), but most languages should be feasible so if you'd like a port to a different one, just ask us.

 ## Improve Hypothesis performance for your use case